How to Set Up Google Analytics 4 (GA4) in 2024Step-by-Step Guide to Switching From Universal Analytics to Google Analytics 4

 Tip: You can also set up conversions and define audiences in Property settings (any you set up and defined previously in Google Analytics are preserved here – “segments” have become “audiences”).
 You may want to leave this for later.

 The final part of the setup assistant lets you link your Google Analytics account to your Google Ads account.
-You can go ahead and work through the tasks here if you’re using Google Ads.
+If you’re using Google Ads, you can work through the tasks here.

 Google Analytics 4 Setup Assistant Options to Link GA4 to a Google Ads Account